- About Us

 Pears Foundation Youth Social Action Programme: Phase 2

 Due to the success of the Phase 1 – Pears #iWill Youth Social Action Apprenticeship Programme, the Pears Foundation, in partnership with AoC, are investing in a second phase of the programme.
-Phase 2 of the programme will not only continue to build on the excellent work from Phase 1 Youth Social Action Apprenticeship programme but will develop two other components to the programme, including mentoring and Youth Social Action Ambassadors:
+Phase 2 of the programme will not only continue to build on the excellent work from Phase 1 Youth Social Action Apprenticeship Programme but will develop two other components to the programme, including Mentoring and Youth Social Action Ambassadors:

-- Youth Social Action Ambassadors – Phase 2 will include 25 ambassador colleges in the North East, North West, Yorkshire and Humber, West Midlands and London regions.
+- Youth Social Action Ambassadors – Phase 2 will include 25 ambassador colleges per year in the North East, North West, Yorkshire and Humber, West Midlands and London regions.
 The ambassador colleges that will support 5 - 8 students to become Youth Social Action Ambassadors to deliver one social action project within their college.

-Programme objectives:
+Programme objectives

 - To empower students to take action and address local issues.

-- To upskill the apprentice and mentors.
+- To upskill the ambassadors, apprentices and mentors.

 - Engage with local employers for support and future sustainability.